-Services Regulatory Board under § 144E.275, subdivision 7, when the services are provided according to this subdivision.
+(a) Provides medical assistance (MA) coverage of services provided by a community medical response emergency medical technician (CEMT) who is certified by the Emergency Medical Services Regulatory Board under § 144E.275, subd.
+7, when the services are provided according to this subdivision.

-- (b) Allows a CEMT to provide a hospital discharge visit when ordered by a treating physician.
-Specifies the criteria for a visit. - (c) Allows CEMTs to provide safety evaluation visits to individuals who have repeat ambulance calls due to falls, have been discharged from a nursing home, or have been identified by their primary care provider as at risk for nursing home placement.
+(b) Allows a CEMT to provide a hospital discharge visit when ordered by a treating physician.
+Specifies the criteria for a visit.

+(c) Allows CEMTs to provide safety evaluation visits to individuals who have repeat ambulance calls due to falls, have been discharged from a nursing home, or have been identified by their primary care provider as at risk for nursing home placement.
 Requires the visit to be ordered by a primary care provider in accordance with the individual's care plan.
-Specifies criteria for visits. - (d) Requires CEMTs to be paid at \$9.75 per 15 minute increment.
+Specifies criteria for visits.

+(d) Requires CEMTs to be paid at \$9.75 per 15 minute increment.
 Provides that a safety evaluation visit cannot be billed for the same day as a posthospital discharge visit for the same recipient.